myverdict/notes-app/README.md

 Practice - Note application: backend express server app (contd. from Part 3a)

+NOTE: when running the notes app frontend, make sure the notes app backend server is also running, else the app will not work

 ### Requirements for the application:

 1. Express - Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js